nurulashraf/eclat-market-research/README.md

 3. **Run the notebook:**

-   Open `notebooks/eclat_market_research.ipynb` in Jupyter Notebook or Jupyter Lab to explore and analyze the data.
+   Open `notebooks/eclat_market_research.ipynb` in Jupyter Notebook or Jupyter Lab to explore and analyse the data.

 4. **Modify support threshold:**